Improper coloring of graphs with no odd clique minor: Preliminaries

 \item for every $e = vw \in E(H)$, $P_{e}$ joins $V(T_v)$ and $V(T_w)$, has no internal vertex in $\bigcup_{u \in V(H)}{V(T_u)}$, and is parity-breaking with respect to $\alpha$. \end{enumerate} \end{OBS}

-We remark that a graph $G$ contains $H$ as an odd minor if and only if a signed graph $(G,E(G))$ contains a signed graph $(H , E(H))$ as a minor, which we will discuss in Appendix~\ref{app}.
+We remark that for two graphs $G$ and $H$, $G$ contains $H$ as an odd minor if and only if a signed graph $(G,E(G))$ contains a signed graph $(H , E(H))$ as a minor, which we will discuss in Appendix~\ref{app}.